abdghad2025/Insurance-Data-Analysis-and-Forecasting/README.md

 - Decision Tree Regressor: For regression tasks with more interpretability.
 - KMeans Clustering: For customer segmentation and risk identification.
 - Time-Series Forecasting: For predicting future trends based on historical data.

+## Evaluation Metrics
+The models are evaluated based on the following metrics:

+- R-squared: Measures the goodness of fit for regression models.
+- Mean Squared Error (MSE): Assesses the error magnitude in the predictions.
+- Silhouette Score: Evaluates clustering quality.
+- MAE (Mean Absolute Error): Measures the average magnitude of errors in predictions.

+## Advanced Analysis
+- Time-series forecasting: To predict trends over time.
+- Hyperparameter tuning: Used to optimize model performance for better accuracy.
+- Model comparison: Evaluate and compare the performance of different models.

+## Contributions
+We welcome contributions to enhance this project.
+Feel free to fork the repository, make improvements, and create pull requests.
+Contributions can involve:

+- Improving model accuracy.
+- Adding more advanced techniques for data analysis.
+- Enhancing code documentation and readability.

+## How to Contribute:
+1. Fork the repository.
+2. Create a new branch (git checkout -b feature/your-feature).
+3. Make your changes.
+4. Commit your changes (git commit -am 'Add new feature').
+5. Push to the branch (git push origin feature/your-feature).
+6. Create a new Pull Request.